yanfeit/yanfeit.github.io/_posts/2024/mathnote/2024-12-28-mathnotes.md

 = \int_{\Gamma} v \epsilon \nabla u \cdot \hat{n} \ d\Gamma + \int_{\Omega} \nabla v \cdot \epsilon \nabla u \ d \Omega
 $$

-where we apply the divergence theorem in the second steps.
+where we apply the divergence theorem in the second step.

 For a vector filed $\vec{u}$ in the Helmholtz equation of waveguide problems, we will have the following steps used in the formulation of weak form of the Helmholtz equation.